Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Snake Game
+- **Snake Game**
 >  <img src="include/loadcat.gif" alt="Animated GIF loading game" width="10%">
 >
 > (uploading preview soon)
 >
 > Already in the first semester of my education without any previous experience I tested the limits of the 1215C CPU and KTP700 Basic HMI using Ladder logic and recreated the classical Snake game.
->
 > It features difficulty modes, levels, and multiplayer mode between two HMIs and PLCs using Get/Put commands.
->
-> My inspiration for recreating this game was brought up the nostalgic moments of my childhood of me playing Snake on my Gameboy.
+> My inspiration for recreating this game was brought up by the nostalgic moments of my childhood of me playing Snake on my Gameboy.
 The fact that there were no tutorials/videos/documentation on the internet about someone achieving this in TIA using Ladder Logic made this project extra challenging, but also extremely fulfilling in the end.

-- 2 Player Whack-a-Mole Game
+- **2 Player Whack-a-Mole Game**
 > <img src="include/whack-a-mole.gif" alt="Animated GIF Whack-a-mole" width="30%">
 >
 > Using only one PLC and two HMIs to create a game where your reflexes are put to the test.
 Two players compete in tapping as many moles as possible within one minute to define the winner.